keniadg/simple-demo/README.md

-# simple-demo
+# Simple example repository
-This is aa simple repository for training
+This is just an example repository for training